Camphul/Trampoline/README.md

 # Trampoline

 Jump straight into serious Spring development through the use of multiple ready-to-use Spring Boot starters.

-Please check [trampoline-example-app](/trampoline-example-app) for an example application.

 ## About

-Trampoline is a collection of Spring(boot) starters to speed up development by providing even more opinionated service.
+Trampoline is a collection of Spring Boot 2 starters to speed up development by providing even more opinionated services.
-However, a lot of services/components maintain configurable.
+However, a lot of services/components maintain configurable through the use of auto-configurations.

 ## Features

-* User management(persisted through JPA, see trampoline-security)
-* Configure if you'd want users to login through their username or email
-* JPA base entity to handle JPA auditing, provides an UUID id, date create, and date updated.
-* ABAC: extension of the user management starter.
-Configure policies using SpeL expressions, load them from JSON or persist them using JPA(can be imported from JSON too!).
-Only the policy configurations are required to get started.
-* RBAC: Simple RBAC implementation with hierarchy.
-With roles and privileges(authorities).
-* JWT starter: import the JWT starter and have JWT enabled without any required configurations(expands on the user management)
-* Asset storage: handle file uploads with ease without having to persist everything in the db as a blob.
-* Asset storage decoupling: write your own AssetStore implementation to work with S3, GCP, Azure or your local filesystem.
+Please read the documentation for a full list of features.
+I'll try to summarize them here:

+- Bunch of common components: `TimeProvider` to get current datetime, `UUIDConverter` converts controller parameters automatically to `UUID`, bunch of models to keep your REST responses consistent.
+- Spring Data extension adding a base entity.
+JPA auditing(created, last updated at) and a `UUID` as `id`(you wont have to add an `id` column yourself).
+- Binary file upload/download.
+Don't store uploads as blobs but store them using a `AssetStore`.
+Only references to where the file is really stored is stored in the DB.
+Allows you to use S3, GCP. local fs.
+- Spring Security implementation which persists to a datasource using JPA.
+- JWT authorization which is achieved by implementing existing Spring Security interfaces.
+Meaning you can switch to JWT with only a couple lines of code!
+- Attribute based access control: achieve row-level security on resource by writing Spring Expression Language(SpEL).

 ## Getting started
 Please read the [docs](/docs/README.md) for more information.